My Pet Humans

 I smile.
 She’s such a good pet.

 Pulling my paw away from her leg, I can see where my paw was.
 How did I do that?
-How did I leave a paw-print on Megan’s leg?
+How did I leave a slight paw-print on Megan’s leg?

 “Hey, dinner’s almost ready,” Dad says.
 “Can you get the plates down, Megs?”